Cornea Program

 DMEK

-Descemet's membrane endothelial keratoplasty (DMEK) is our treatment of choice for patients who need an endothelial keratoplasty.
-This partial-thickness transplant is performed in most cases of Fuch’s corneal dystrophy and bullous keratopathy, however very complicated surgical cases may require a DSEK.
-Some major advantages of DMEK over DSEK is the decreased risk of tissue rejection and superior visual acuity after tissue healing.
-Post-operatively, patients undergoing DMEK can achieve 20/20 vision, and can even be considered a candidate for a multifocal IOL implant in some cases.
+Descemet membrane endothelial keratoplasty (DMEK) is our treatment of choice for conditions impacting the corneal endothelium and patients who need an endothelial keratoplasty.
+This partial-thickness transplant is often performed as a treatment for Fuch’s corneal dystrophy and bullous keratopathy, however, very complicated surgical cases may require treatment via DSEK instead.
+Some major advantages of DMEK over DSEK include decreased risk of tissue rejection and superior visual acuity after healing has occurred.
+Post-operatively, patients undergoing DMEK can often achieve 20/20 vision, and may even be considered a candidate for an advanced technology IOL, if desired.

 DSEK